 Sailing in Mexico

 From the wide expanse of the Mexican Gulf on one side, to the Pacific Ocean and Gulf of California on the other, the choice for boating lovers is endless.
 The perfect sailing conditions in Mexico continue to attract sailors, tourists, and holidaymakers year after year, during every season, especially in areas such as Cancun, Cabo San Lucas, La Paz, and Puerto Vallarta.
-There is always sunshine to be found, no matter where you take your boat rental or yacht charter in Mexico, and every harbor offers new sights and cultures to enjoy.
+There is always sunshine to be found, no matter where you take your yacht charter in Mexico, and every harbor offers new sights and cultures to enjoy.

 Mexico is surrounded by three different oceans, all of which have their own distinct personality and characteristics in the explorer’s imagination.
 Its curved east coast is bordered by the large ocean basin of the Gulf of Mexico, which is part of the Atlantic Ocean.